Preventing and managing meltdown moments at home, in school and everywhere in between

 Understanding Difficult Behaviour – Chris Barson

-Understanding difficult behaviours starts with understanding the pupil or young person with autism.
-There are no quick fixes and taking time to really understand how a pupil is uniquely affected by their autism will be the key to more successful support.
-Difficult moments happen.
-It’s nobody’s fault, but there are things we can do to make them happen less, and matter less when they do.
+Understanding difficult behaviours starts with understanding the learner or young person with autism.
+There are no quick fixes.
+Understanding how autism affects each learner is the key to more successful support.

 Environmental influences – Richard Hirstwood